Dressed to Kill (1928 film)

 Dressed to Kill is a 1928 silent film drama produced and distributed by Fox Film Corporation and starring Mary Astor and Edmund Lowe.
-Astor was loaned from Warner Bros., for the film.
+Astor was on loan from Warner Bros., for the film.

 Samuel L. Rothafel selected the film for the feature for the first anniversary of the New York City Roxy Theatre.

 Plot

 The gang of a mob boss grow suspicious of his new girlfriend.
-She's a beautiful young girl and they don't believe she would actually associate with the mob and wonder if she's really a police "plant".
-The mobsters dress nattily to not appear "out of place" in the ritzy neighborhoods prior to a heist.
+She is a beautiful young woman, and they do not believe she would actually associate with the mob and wonder if she is really a police "plant".
+The mobsters dress nattily so as not to appear "out of place" in the ritzy neighborhoods prior to a heist.